Plummer's late free throws lift Illini by Chattanooga 54-53

 AP Sports Writer

-Illinois All-America center Kofi Cockburn had 17 points, 13 rebounds and four blocks.
-His putback gave the Illini a 52-51 lead with 48 seconds to go.
-Smith, the Southern Conference Player of the Year, responded by drilling a pair of free throws to put Chattanooga back in front.

-Plummer, who hit three 3-pointers to help Illinois climb back from an 11-point second-half deficit, drove the left side and was fouled.
-He knocked down both shots.
-Chattanooga, with Pro Football Hall of Fame alum Terrell Owens urging the Mocs on, declined to call timeout.

-The ball ended up in Smith’s hands twice, but unlike their thriller in the Southern Conference Tournament final — which ended with a game-winning 30-foot heave by David Jean-Baptiste — there would be no last-second heroics.
+Unlike the Mocs’ overtime thriller in the Southern Conference final — which ended with a game-winning 30-foot heave by David Jean-Baptiste — this time there would be no last-second heroics.

-Chattanooga’s attempt to win its first game in the tournament since 1997 — when it was a 14 seed and knocked off Illinois on the way to the Sweet 16 — ended when Hawkins grabbed his eighth and final rebound.
+“And it’s frustrating because it’s a shot I work on a lot, and it didn’t go in,” Smith said.
+“And that’s all I can say.
+I just let my teammates down, and I just missed a shot that I usually make.”

+Illinois didn’t exactly light it up either.
+Senior Trent Frazer missed all six of his shots but did make two free throws with 3:37 to go.
+Andre Curbelo was 1 for 7.
+The Illini made just 3 of 17 3-pointers, turned it over 14 times — including a couple of baffling passes to nowhere that sailed out of bounds — and survived anyway.

 It led to a lot of pushing, a lot of shoving and — for a while — a lot of fouls.
 Josh Ayeni and Silvio De Sousa each drew three whistles in the first half alone.
 Cockburn struggled to take advantage, missing 5 of 8 free throws early before he and the Illini started to get into a rhythm after the Mocs were forced to go small.